Mechatronics: Computer

 The Internet of things (IoT) is the inter-networking of physical devices, embedded with electronics, software, sensors, actuators, and network connectivity which enable these objects to collect and exchange data.
 IoT and mechatronics are complementary.
 Many of the smart components associated with the Internet of Things will be essentially mechatronic.
 The development of the IoT is forcing mechatronics engineers, designers, practitioners and educators to research the ways in which mechatronic systems and components are perceived, designed and manufactured.
 This allows them to face up to new issues such as data security, machine ethics and the human-machine interface.

-Knowledge of programming is very important.
-A mechatronics engineer has to do programming in different levels – for example, PLC programming, drone programming, hardware programming, CNC programming, etc. Due to combination of electronics engineering, soft skills from computer side is important.
-Important programming languages for mechatronics engineer to learn are Java, Python, C++ and C programming language.
+Knowledge of programming is important.
+A mechatronics engineer has to do programming in different levels – for example, PLC programming, drone programming, hardware programming, CNC programming, etc. Some important programming languages for mechatronics engineers to learn are Java, Python, C++ and C.